rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ## 0. Introduction
 ### Some context and motivations

 I was hired by CEA to join the porting effort of this legacy code to the GPU using [Kokkos](https://github.com/kokkos/kokkos).
 This is quite a challenging task as the code is 20 years old, and more than 1400 kernels were identified to be ported to the GPU !
-In this blog post, a *kernel* is a single parallel loop, that fits in a so-called CUDA kernel, or equivalently within a `Kokkos::parallel_for`.
+In this blog post, the term *kernel* refers to a single parallel loop, that fits in a so-called CUDA kernel, or equivalently within a `Kokkos::parallel_for`.
 As I went and optimized some kernels, something struck me:

 **The nature of the task of porting kernels to the GPU, especially when time is limited, often lead to small mistakes that can undermine performance.**